 Make a task a little bigger

 We can take this task to the next level and make it become a new goal.
-We are going to move from gift shops to department stores, same task just a bigger ocean to play in.
+We are going to move from gift shops to department stores, the same task just a bigger ocean to play in.
 Now your goal for the week would be to choose a department store, find the person in charge of purchasing either online or by phone.
 Produce your business package and address it especially to the head of purchasing.
 Get your packages ready for Fridays posting, while setting a day and time to follow up with a phone call.

 It isn’t hard to take the task to the next level but what a change it would have on your business if your products were accepted.
-Of course you would have to discuss figures, quantities, turn around times, in a 1-2-1 meeting either online via a voice call on Skype or in person.
+Of course, you would have to discuss figures, quantities, turn around times, in a 1-2-1 meeting either online via a voice call on Skype or in person.
 But deep breathe.
 Wouldn’t it be worth it!

-Setting goals whether new or on existing tasks is vital to help you to keep on your toes in your business.
+Setting goals whether new or on existing tasks are vital to help you to keep on your toes in your business.
 Being comfortable with how your business functions now and the sales it makes can change but only if you want it to.

 A small change can have big results

 If you are happy with how your business is going and you don’t want things to change then continue doing what you are doing.
 But if you want more from your business, then you need to step up your game, and it does not have to be radical or a very big change.